Red Dot Sights Sights for Handguns | What you need to know!

 We’ll parse it out.
 But first, let’s talk a bit of philosophy.

 Bigger dots are easier to find fast.
 Small dots offer more potential for accuracy.
-Either way, a red dot, like this AT3 ARO, is faster than irons.
+Either way, a red dot, like this AT3 ARO, will make you faster at acquiring your target and getting an acceptable sight picture than traditional iron sights.

 Why go Optics-Ready?